 If you received an email but know it will take you some time to give a proper response or provide some requested information, you’d be wise to apologize in advance.
 Try a response like this:

 I just wanted to confirm receipt of your email.
 It may take some time to [properly respond/provide what you requested] and I apologize for that.
 Please bear with me and I’ll get back to you as soon as I can.

 That kind of proactive honesty will carry you a long way.

 Maybe You Don’t Have to Say You’re Sorry

 Of course, not every late email response requires an apology.
 If a casual acquaintance reached out to network but you got too busy with more urgent matters to respond, you may not need to apologize.
 Thanking the sender for reaching out and expressing your interest in connecting is good enough if you’re responding days or even weeks later.
 You may even get away with acknowledging the lapsed time, with something along the lines of:

 Thanks so much for reaching out a few weeks ago!
 If you’re still interested in connecting over coffee, I’m available on Tuesday and Thursday evenings.
 Do either of those work for you?
 Can’t wait to hear about your [current project/position/company] when we meet up.

 Try Titan Business Email for Free!

 Credibility is everything for small businesses.
 If you're reaching out to prospects and customers with a free email address for your business you look like an amateur.
-Use these email templates and put Titan to work for you.
+Use these email templates and put Titan, our sister email service, to work for you.